Blog

 Business Central is licensed per named user, not per device or per concurrent session.
 Each person who signs in needs their own licence assigned to their account.
 There is no shared login, and you cannot buy a pool of five licences for ten people who take turns.

-Why it matters: because licensing tracks people, the question is never “how many machines” but “how many distinct individuals need access, and what does each of them actually do”.
+Because licensing tracks people, the question is never “how many machines” but “how many distinct individuals need access”.
 That is a question you can answer from your org chart, which makes budgeting predictable.

 What Essentials covers